 The combination of any short monophthong with a reduced i or u was a valid diphthong in C Lek.
 Central vowels a and ë always kept their full sound in diphthongs.
 Where the close vowels i and u met, the first one reduced.

-C Lek had a set of sixteen consonants.
+C Lek had a set of fourteen consonants.
 Nearly half were stops.
 Plain stops contrasted with aspirate ones.
 There were a good number of sonorants and a couple of fricatives.

 Nasals were homorganic with the following consonant.